mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 * there is a wide choice of tools like transpilers, build tools, editors and other utilities;
 * lots of open source frameworks, libraries and packages are available;
-* portability thanks to the projects like Electron [@www-electron] or Apache Cordova [@www-cordova].
+* portability, thanks to the projects like Electron [@www-electron] or Apache Cordova [@www-cordova].

 There are also disadvantages of using web technologies [@charland2011mobile],